 Portico Library - 1806 Thomas Harrison architect (1744-1829) Richard Cobden John Dalton Elizabeth Gaskell Sir Robert Peel Thomas de Quincey Peter Mark Roget were readers here

-Charlotte Street, Manchester, United Kingdom where he designed (1806)
+Charlotte Street, Manchester, United Kingdom where they designed (1806)

 Church of Our Lady and St. Nicholas Established as Chapel of Ease to St. Mary Walton on this site 14th century Tower 1811-1815 Thomas Harrison, architect Body of church 1949-1952 Edward C. Butler, architect replacing structure of 1774 destroyed by bombing 1940

-Liverpool Parish Church of Our Lady and St Nicholas, Chapel Street, Liverpool, United Kingdom where he designed
+Liverpool Parish Church of Our Lady and St Nicholas, Chapel Street, Liverpool, United Kingdom where they designed

 Built 1800-1802 Lyceum Liverpool library & news room Designed by Thomas Harrison